Mariana Sain-Morar

 Biography

-Born in Romania, Mariana Sain-Morar received her
+in Romania, Mariana Sain-Morar received her formal training

-teacher in Predeal - Romania.
-In 1985 she
+Predeal - Romania.

-seven years restoring old churches from the National Patrimony (14th-18th century) as part of a restoration team led by the best-known
+(14th-18th century) as part of a restoration team led by the best-known

 Romanian experts in the field.

-within the social-realist type of art that fed the Romanian dictator's
+the social-realist type of art that fed the Romanian dictator's

 personality cult.

-She is particularly known for creating in her paintings a surrealist atmosphere
+is particularly known for creating in her paintings a surrealist atmosphere

 without employing surrealistic technique.
 Basic line defines Sain-Morar's drawings:

-are as simple as those on the caves at Lascaux, yet more expressive with
+the caves at Lascaux, yet more expressive with their own

-their own personalities" - Joan Crowder.
+personalities" - Joan Crowder.